T: +61-7-3221 5677 - Enquiries: enquiries@walshs.com.au - Mortgage Broking: lending@walshs.com.au

 So, what should you do?

-If your HECS-HELP loan is nearing completion, or you are considering paying out your existing debt, we strongly recommend you speak with your financial advisor at Walshs first, as it may not be in your best interest to pay out your loan early.
+If your HECS-HELP loan is nearing completion, or you’re considering paying it out, we strongly recommend speaking with your financial adviser at Walshs first.

 Need clarity on your HECS-HELP situation?

-We’re here to help you make the most informed financial decisions – especially as changes unfold.
-If you’re unsure how this affects your individual circumstances, reach out to your adviser HERE for personalised advice.
+We’re here to help you make informed financial decisions— especially now that the HECS-HELP reforms are in motion.
+If you’re unsure how the 20% reduction or new repayment settings affect your situation, reach out to your adviser HERE for tailored advice.

-Contact us today to book a consultation and ensure you’re taking the smartest financial steps forward.
+Contact us today to ensure you’re making the smartest financial moves as these changes take effect.

 📞 07 3221 5677